CHIRON: Accelerating Node Synchronization without Security Trade-offs in Distributed Ledgers: Design Overview

 \subsection{Hint Propagation and Catching Up}

+There are two ways how nodes may detect they are straggling.
+Either, by evaluating the progress of the other nodes in the network from the incoming execution state commit certificates as used for example in Aptos~\cite{aptos}, or by evaluating the number of blocks the node has queued up for execution.

-In order to receive execution hints, full nodes or straggling nodes contact active nodes and request hints.
+In either case, nodes can request execution hints to speed up their execution to catch up with the remaining nodes in the system.
+In order to receive execution hints, stragglers can contact active nodes and request hints.
 Depending on how far behind a node is, it can obtain hints for several blocks or, if it is close to catching up, for a single block at a time.

-Invalid hints might omit transaction dependencies leading to transaction re-execution, or include unnecessary dependencies leading to a sequential execution and harming performance.
-However, as invalid hints do not threaten the safety of the system, straggling validators can obtain hints even from a single node and adjust their trust assumptions when detecting invalid hints.
-Due to this, even if a large number of nodes is straggling, the overhead for the other validators can be kept minimal.
-Furthermore, even if hints from $f+1$ nodes are detected to be invalid or partially invalid, as long as there is at least one honest non-straggling node every straggling node will eventually find it and catch up faster using its hints.

-As hints are a result of the execution, stragglers and full nodes will always be behind the head of the chain by at least some $\Delta = \alpha + \delta$ where $\alpha$ denounces the execution delay and $\delta$ the transmission delay.
-However, as hints can be obtained from a single correct node, $\delta$ can be kept minimal when hints are requested from geographically close nodes.
-In Figure~\ref{fig:catchup}, we outline an example of straggling nodes catching up.
-One or more stragglers start more than two blocks behind, but, with the help of the hints, can catch up to the minimum distance of $\Delta$.